zhaovan/iggy-takehome/README.md

 This project was bootstrapped out of create-react-app.
 It does not use any additional libraries.

-In terms of API's, the project uses
+In terms of API's, the project uses the Iggy Lookup API and the OpenCage forward geocode API to convert an address into latitude and longitude points.
+One interesting thing about this API which could be explored in the future is that it returns a list of possible locations.
+One idea was to potentially take an average of these locations or figure out some kind of radius/threshold to best put location.
+Since our specific use case is around a specific location, I simply take the first one

+Iggy's Lookup API is used.
+The surrounding/summary specific section isn't used but could be implement in the future.

 ## Instructions to get started

 1. Clone the repository using your favorite cloning method (ssh, HTTPS)
-2. run `yarn install (-i)` to install all libraries.
+2. Run `yarn install (-i)` to install all libraries.
+3. Add your opencage and iggy api keys to a `.env` file like:
+    - `REACT_APP_IGGY_KEY=<your_key_here>`
+    - `REACT_APP_OPENCAGE_KEY=<your_key_here>`)
-3. run `yarn start` to get the project up and running!
+4. Run `yarn start` to get the project up and running!

 ## Everything below comes from default and is left as a helpful reminder